Warsaw concentration camp: Evacuation

+Liberation

 On 1 August, the Home Army (AK) started an uprising against Germans in Warsaw.
 In the first day of fighting, the Kedyw (sabotage command) for the Home Army District of Warsaw led by Lt.
 Stanisław Janusz Sosabowski "Stasinek" (son of Stanisław Sosabowski) captured Waffen-SS warehouses on Stawki street (Umschlagplatz) and a school on nearby Niska street, setting free around 50 KL Warschau prisoners who were working there.
 By that time, the Home Army also partially controlled the area of "the new camp", located near Okopowa street.
 In light of these advances by AK, the concentration camp's staff and the prisoners retreated to the fortified defence positions in "the old camp".

 In the following few days, the patrol of the insurgent forces made several incursions into KL Warschau, with little success.
 Meanwhile, Cpt.
 Jan Kajus Andrzejewski "Jan", head of the Diversionary Brigade Broda 53, asked his superior, Lt.
 Col. Jan Mazurkiewicz "Radosław", to storm the buildings of Gęsiówka.
 Control over the concentration camp's area was important from a tactical standpoint, as the Home Army could gain control over the road leading to the Old Town via the ghetto's ruins, while also serving a humanitarian purpose of liberating the prisoners, who could be murdered.
 "Radosław" eventually agreed, and according to the plan, scout Battalion Zośka was handed the task of capturing the concentration camp's premises.